SYMM-IO/docs/hedger_docs/How To Implement Your Own Hedger For SYMMIO.md

 Any segments of this documentation that could be interpreted differently should be perceived purely as guidelines.
 They document aims to explain how a basic strategy could be seamlessly implemented, but in no way restrict or limit the development of other strategic avenues one might pursue.

-### additional disclaimer about SYMMIO core systems and Hedger relationship: Clarifications & Caveats
+## Additional Disclaimer - SYMMIO core systems and Hedger relationship: Clarifications & Caveats

 **Educational Use:** This Hedger documentation is crafted with a singular goal in mind: to provide a fundamental understanding of the hedger's role in the SYMMIO system to it's readers.
 (MarketMakers, Investors and everyone who is interested in becoming a Hedger himself)
 The Hedger documentation is educational and not a comprehensive reflection of the entire Symmio protocol.
 It is structured to provide an introductory grasp of what it means to be a hedger and offers a primer on how one can undertake this role.<br>